JessicaNathany/api-fanfareInvest/README.md

 	- The user cannot investing bonds that
 	- The user cannot investing that does not fit your profile
 	- Rescue calc
-		- If the date due date the investiment is than more that six month, so descount twent percent (20%) the yours yield
+		- If the date due date the investiment is than more that six month, so descount twent percent (20%) the yours yield of IR
-		- If the date due date the investiment is than more that twelve month, so descount ten percent (10%) the yours yield
+		- If the date due date the investiment is than more that twelve month, so descount ten percent (10%) the yours yield of IR
-		- If the date due date the investiment is equal due date all, so descount five percent (5%) the yours yield
+		- If the date due date the investiment is equal due date all, so descount five percent (5%) the yours yield of IR

 4. The user cannot investing less that the minium value each investiment
 5. This application should be publish in Docker container and create the Dockerfile, and available here